 Nurturing hobbies outside work is essential when you work in a creative field.
 If we don't take time to fill up the well of inspiration, it runs dry.

-How do you feel when you're in the garden with your hands in the soil?
+How do you feel when you're out with your camera?

-Do you have a current gardening project that you're working on?
+Do you have a favorite subject when you're shooting?

 Usually my son!
 He’s a goof and I love to capture sweet little moments with him.
 Other than that, I’d say classic cars are probably my favorite thing to shoot.
 Probably because I just want to be driving them instead of just looking.

 What is your favorite thing about photography?There is always something to learn!
 I feel like I will be honing my art for the rest of my life and I absolutely love that.
 There will never be a time when it is stagnant or that I have learned everything there is to learn.
 My mind likes the challenge of that.